devSchacht/essential-image-optimization/app/partials/book.md

 Several commercial and open source image editing and processing packages support WebP.
 One particularly useful application is XnConvert: a free, cross-platform, batch image processing converter.

 <aside class="note"><b>Note:</b> It's important to avoid converting low or average quality JPEGs to WebP.
 This is a common mistake and can generate WebP images with JPEG compression artifacts.
 This can lead to WebP being less efficient as it has to save the image _and_ the distortions added by JPEG, leading to you losing on quality twice.
-Feed conversion apps the best quality source file available.</aside>
+Feed conversion apps the best quality source file available, preferably the original.</aside>

 **[XnConvert](http://www.xnview.com/en/xnconvert/)**